Day 1: Dev Environment Setup

 We use Poetry for Python dependency and project organization/management.

-Follow these steps to install Poetry and create/manage Python projects; these are universal instructions for Windows, macOS, and Linux:
+Follow these steps to install Poetry and create/manage Python projects.

-Run this in your terminal (PowerShell on Windows, Terminal on macOS/Linux):
+Run this in your terminal (WSL terminal—NOT Powershell—on Windows; Terminal on macOS/Linux):

 % curl -sSL https://install.python-poetry.org | python3 -